remialvado/pres-humantalks-nosql/README.md

-Presentation give to HumanTalks Grenole on 2013-02-12
+Presentation given to HumanTalks Grenoble on 2013-02-12